Redistricting Reforms Reduce Gerrymandering by Constraining Partisan Actors: Estimated Causal Effects of Redistricting Reforms

-Since the dose-response pattern is well-summarized by a linear relationship, we can summarize it by its slope, a quantity also known as the average causal response (ACR).
-The product of the ACR and a given dose correspond to the estimated causal effect of that dose, averaged across states.
+Since the dose-response pattern is well approximated by a linear relationship, we can summarize it by its slope, a quantity also known as the average causal response (ACR).
+The product of the ACR and a given dose corresponds to the estimated causal effect of that dose, averaged across states.

 Figure~\ref{fig-acr} presents the ACR for Republican seats and the other outcome variables, using both the maximum and realized leeway treatment values.
 As mentioned above, for the nonpartisan outcomes, we also use the absolute value of the realized leeway as a treatment variable.
 The right side of the figure plots the ACR estimates in terms of the standard deviation of the respective outcome variable per unit change in treatment.
 This means that a point estimate of 0.5 is interpreted as an increase of 0.5 standard deviations of the outcome variable for a 1-unit change, or an increase of 2 standard deviations for a 4-unit change.